 You can deduct your business expenses from your income on Schedule C of your tax return.
 Business expenses are not itemized deductions on Schedule A. You don’t have to itemize to claim business deductions.
 If you don’t itemize for your personal deductions, like charitable donations, you still get the standard deduction and your business deductions.

-The most common tax deductions for gig workers are:
+The most common tax deductions for delivery drivers are:

 Taking the standard mileage rate gives the biggest deduction for most people.
-There are many apps you can use to automatically track your business miles.
+There are many apps you can use as an Instacart mileage tracker.
 If your actual car expenses are larger and you spend the time tracking them, you can deduct your actual expenses instead.

 You can deduct trips from the store to your customers and back to the store.
 You can’t deduct your first trip from home to the store or your trip home from your last customer.
 Those first and last trips are considered commuting, rather than business, miles and aren’t deductible.
 Be sure to save your mileage logs in case the IRS audits you.